Departmental Honors in Mathematics

 Program: MATH 4410 and two of MATH 4420, MATH 4450, MATH 4470.
 Thesis: MATH 4700 (2) plus MATH 4950H (1).

 - Education major.
 Thesis on implications of advancements in mathematics for secondary education.

-Upon successful completion of all of the above requirements, the student's transcripts shall read Graduation with Honors in Mathematics and Statistics.
+Upon successful completion of all of the above requirements, the student's transcripts shall read Honors in Mathematics.